Care Level: Moderate

 Diet Requirements: Tiger barbs are omnivores.
 A diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Some emphasis should be put on offering ample plant or algal based foods for this species.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: An established minimum 55 gallon aquarium is ideal for a group of Tiger barbs.
+Care Requirements: An established minimum 20 gallon aquarium is ideal for a small group of Tiger barbs.
 Tiger barbs are one of our listed “hardy fish” because they are able to endure the initial break-in cycle of a newly set-up aquarium; however, adding Tiger barbs into an already cycled aquarium would be better for this fish.
 Biweekly water changes are encouraged to keep water parameters favorable (Nitrates < 30 ppm).
 Because only aquacultured Tiger barbs are available, they have a range of water parameters in which they can adapt to.
 The aquarium does not need to be aquascaped with anything in particular to keep a school of Tiger barbs happy, but a darker-neutral substrate, driftwood and other natural-looking arrangements will bring out the beauty of this barb.
 Tiger barbs have been observed to show exceptional coloration in dense live planted aquariums.
 Tiger barbs are a very gregarious and boisterous species, and should be mixed with fish that have similar temperaments for the best compatability.
 Avoid slow-moving fish, timid fish and fish with decorative fins.
 Recommended water conditions, 72-78° F, KH 5-12, pH 6.0-7.5.

 Purchase Size: Medium: 3/4” to 1”